-Research suggests that certain forms of meditation have the ability to alter the brain, and can improve problem-solving and decision making abilities.
-With that said, if you're a hard-working professional or attend daily classes as an adolescent, morning meditation may be just what the "doctor" ordered.
+Research suggests that certain forms of meditation have the ability to alter the brain, and may improve problem-solving and decision making abilities.
+With that said, if you’re a hard-working professional or attend daily classes as an adolescent, morning meditation may be just what the “doctor” ordered.

 Related Article: Meditation Area(s) in your Home: Best Way to Meditate at Home

 It’s not a huge surprise, but many of us feel groggy and sluggish in the morning.
 It can take some time for your body to re-calibrate from sleep and really wake-up, feeling ready for your day ahead.
 However, rather then turning your focus to a cup of coffee or an energy drink, give morning meditation a try.

 Meditation creates a flow of energy and releases natural endorphins in the body.
 Most people think of meditation as a way to decrease stress, relax and or/calm the mind.

 With that said, how can it “help” increase energy?